 Students take 150 hours of training in a cooperating institution where they assume responsibilities appropriate to their previous background and experience.
-Attendance is required at proseminars and group evaluation sessions.
+Attendance is required at seminars and group evaluation sessions.
 Prerequisite: 30 credit hours of approved course work.
-Note: students must teach at least 10 hours in a nationally accredited early childhood program.
-(Fa,Sp) 3 credits and implementing the program.
-Emphasis will be on both center-based and family home child care settings.
-Class: 3 hours per week.
-(O) 3 credits
+Note: students must teach at least 10 hours per week in a nationally accredited early childhood program.
+(Sp) 3 credits